-Christians should use the following procedure to interpret the scriptures not quarrelling over word meanings:
+Christians should use the following procedure to interpret the scriptures not quarreling over word meanings:

 - a.
 Examine all scripture relating to the procedure or practice. - b.
-Determine if the belief, procedure or practice is specified?
-If so, then all other belief, procedure or practice relating to it is excluded.
+Determine if the belief, procedure, or practice is specified?
+If so, then all other belief, procedure, or practice relating to it is excluded.
 For instance, God specified the type of wood to be used in the construction of the ark.
 So, all other wood was excluded.
 God was not silent.
 He was specific. - c.
 If nothing is mentioned about the subject [Bible is silent] then reasonable and responsible options are available.
 For instance, Paul could choose to sail, walk or ride to Macedonia.
 He chose to sail. - d.
-Analyze examples to determine if they agree with or explain something specified.

-- i.
-If it does, it is not the example that is must be followed but the command. - ii.
+Analyze examples to determine if they agree with or explain something specified. - i.
+If it does, it is not the example that must be followed but the command. - ii.
 If it does not relate to or explain a command, individuals or congregations have an option whether to follow or refrain from following the example.
-For instance, assembling on Solomon's colonnade. - e.
-Christians must not quarrel over words and their interpretations. - f.
-With an understanding of methods used to interpret scripture one can answer the questions about fellowship of the class of 76.
+For instance, assembling on Solomon's colonnade.

+e.
+Christians must not quarrel over words and their interpretations.